 Public Law 86-272 provides an exemption from taxation in the following circumstances.
 If the employee merely solicits orders for sales of tangible personal property that are sent outside of Georgia for approval and are filled and shipped from outside Georgia (from a state other than Georgia where the employee's corporation conducts its business) then the exemption from taxation may apply.
 It must be noted that if an employee goes beyond mere solicitation then the exemption does not apply.
 Additionally, the Public Law 86-272 exemption does not apply to the net worth tax, so a Form 600 or 600S must be filed with Georgia and the net worth tax must be paid if due.
-Even when the exemption applies, we recommend that the corporation complete all schedules on the Georgia return relating to income tax except Schedule 1 and attach a copy of their Federal income tax return.
-And they should attach a statement that indicates their belief that they fall under the protection of Public Law 86-272.
+Even when the exemption applies, we recommend that the corporation complete all schedules on the Georgia return relating to income tax except Schedule 1 and attach a copy of its Federal income tax return.
+Attach a statement that indicates the Corporation's belief that it falls under the protection of Public Law 86-272.
 Additionally, they should check the box on page 1 of the form.